Volodymyr-Kustikov/Volodymyr-Kustikov/README.md

 I've been learning to code 1,5 year.
 I started with c#, but have found passion for Frontend.
 First knowledges gave me a E-book, where I discovered first HTML/CSS knowledges.
 I continued with book named 'JS for kids', after what one enought big Frontend course was taken by me.
 There I got many lessons and practice tasks in HTML/CSS, BEM and SASS(SCSS), JS, Git, TS and React.
 During the course I prepared 2 small PET projects(1-st one: HTML+SASS, 2-nd one: React+CSS), that show my skills.
 This is my small story from scratch to Frontend Developer.
 Currently I'm studying React and PHP.
 Recently I got some practice at coding in ObriSoft, where occured intership as Frontend developer(stack: React + CSS).

-* 🌍  I'm based in Lviv
+* 🌍  I'm based in Kyiv
 * ✉️  You can contact me at [bymood.grmn@gmail.com](mailto:bymood.grmn@gmail.com)
 * 🧠  I'm learning Frontend + PHP